Church of St. Luke and The Epiphany (Philadelphia): Church

 For many years, the exterior of the building was painted a dull brown to look like brownstone.
 It was briefly painted a light gray, accented with polychrome capitals in the mid-1930s, before being changed back.
 The church has been painted white since the late 1960s.
 The garden between the church and parish house replaced a patio in 1965.

-In 2009, the church completed its largest maintenance project in generations, removing the roof to install 50 new trusses and a new electrical system, then installing a new roof and painting the entire exterior of the structure.
+In 2009, the church completed its largest maintenance project in generations, removing the roof to install 50 new trusses and a new electrical system, then installing a new roof and painting the entire structure's exterior.
 It was the culmination of a decade of maintenance projects that grew out of a comprehensive building assessment commissioned by the vestry in 2002.
-That assessment revealed the need for several small projects and uncovered dangerous failures of the original trusses that held up the roof and ceiling and span the 62 feet from north wall to south wall, the largest clear-span timber roof remaining in the city.
+That assessment revealed the need for several small projects and uncovered dangerous failures of the original trusses that held up the roof and ceiling and spanned 62 feet from the north wall to the south wall, the largest clear-span timber roof remaining in the city.
 Armed only with that assessment and rough estimates for the project, the vestry and clergy hired a fund-raising consultant and rallied a team to spearhead the first capital campaign in decades.
-After several years of planning and preparing, in September 2007 the church launched a campaign titled "Preserving Our Past/Building Our Future."
+After several years of planning and preparing, in September 2007, the church launched a campaign titled "Preserving Our Past/Building Our Future."
 Over three months of intense, one-on-one meetings with parishioners and regular updates during services, the campaign generated $500,000 in three-year pledges from the congregation.
-In early 2008, the vestry put out a call for proposals and began interviewing some of the best church architects in the country, eventually hiring Philadelphia-based DPK&A Architects and its team of structural and electrical engineers, headed by preservation architect Clive Copping.
+In early 2008, the vestry put out a call for proposals and began interviewing some of the best church architects in the country, eventually hiring Philadelphia-based DPK&A Architects and its team of structural and electrical engineers headed by preservation architect Clive Copping.
 In the summer of 2008, the team came up with a proposal to reinforce the existing 10 trusses and replace the roof at a cost of $2.6 million.
 That proposal, more than three times the original estimate of $750,000, was rejected by the vestry.
 The designers were ordered back to the drawing board.
 They brought in a contractor, J.S.
 Cornell and Sons of Philadelphia, to help find a less costly alternative.
-By the end of that summer, the designers crafted a plan to entirely remove the roof and lower into place 50 prefabricated light-weight wood trusses.
+By the end of that summer, the designers crafted a plan to entirely remove the roof and lower into place 50 prefabricated lightweight wood trusses.
 That plan had an estimated cost of $1.6 million.
-The vestry took out a mortgage to fund the balance of the cost and work commenced in May 2009.
+The vestry took out a mortgage to fund the balance of the cost, and work commenced in May 2009.
 With strict oversight and cost incentives crafted by the vestry, the work came in more than $300,000 under the estimate and was completed by October 2009.
 In 2009, the project was recognized by the Preservation Alliance of Greater Philadelphia with a Grand Jury Award.